 Create a Realistic Budget and Track Spending

 One of the most effective first steps in tackling credit card debt is to create a comprehensive budget.
-Understanding where money is going each month allows you to identify unnecessary expenses that can be cut or reduced.
-This freed-up cash can then be redirected toward paying down credit card balances faster.
-By dedicating time to reviewing bank statements and receipts, individuals can gain insight into their spending habits and make informed decisions about where to allocate their funds.
+Understanding where your money goes each month helps you identify unnecessary expenses that can be cut or reduced.
+This freed-up cash can then be redirected to pay down credit card balances more quickly.
+By reviewing bank statements and receipts, individuals can gain insight into their spending habits and make informed decisions about how to allocate their funds.

 - List all income sources and monthly expenses.